chuckstack/chuckstack.github.io/src-ls/tool-linux.md

 ### Nix

-[Nix](https://nixos.org/) is a package manager that also became a Linux distribution (NixOS).
-Its most remarkable feature is the ability to create reproducible builds and deploy reproducible environments through its declarative language.
+[Nix](https://nixos.org/) is a package manager available to almost any Linux distribution including Debian.
+Nix's most remarkable feature is the ability to create reproducible builds and deploy reproducible environments through its declarative language.

-Nix gives us:
+The power of Nix is most easily found in two ways:

+- NixOS - is a specific distribution dedicated to the Nix package manager.
+- nix-shell - is a feature for creating terminal shells with specific packages anywhere Nix is installed.

+The chuck-stack make extensive use of both NixOS and nix-shell because they give us:

-- A menu of deployment options that can be pieced together
+- A menu of deployment options that can be pieced together to create larger and more capable systems
 - A deterministic way to deploy 'all' changes or 'none'
 - Enhanced disaster recovery options
 - Simplified security, audit and maintenance
 - Simplified environment management
+- The ability to deploy a system without writing code

 References:

 - See how NixOS is used in the [chuck-stack architecture](./stack-architecture.md#nixos)
+- [Nix explained](https://www.youtube.com/watch?v=X_jMqi-0SrM) - provides an overview of the Nix ecosystem

 ## Linux Desktop